What is SCN2A?

 Mutations in SCN2A alter the sodium channel function, leading to a group of brain disorders.
 There have been significant advances in our understanding of how different mutations in SCN2A contribute to the different forms of brain disorders.

-When the mutation alters the sodium channel in a way that it increases the flow of sodium ion into neurons, leading to abnormal increase of neuronal activity in the brain (or hyperexcitability), the mutation is classified as “gain-of-function.”
+When the mutation alters the sodium channel in a way that increases the flow of sodium ion into neurons, leading to an abnormal increase of neuronal activity in the brain (or hyperexcitability), the mutation is classified as “gain-of-function.”
 Gain-of-function SCN2A mutations generally result in seizures that begin earlier in life, typically within the first 3 months, as well as significant delays in reaching developmental milestones.
-On the other hand, if the mutation leads to a decreased flow of sodium ions and reduced neuronal activity, the mutation is classified as “loss-of-function.”
+When the mutation leads to a decreased flow of sodium ions and reduced neuronal activity, the mutation is classified as “loss-of-function.”
 Loss-of-function SCN2A mutations generally result in autism, developmental delay, and sometimes seizures that begin later in life.
 Both groups of patients may also have sensory dysfunction, movement disorders, poor muscle tone (hypotonia), gastrointestinal issues, and other complications.

-Praxis is currently developing 2 novel investigational medications, PRAX-222 and PRAX-562, both specifically designed for gain-of-function SCN2A epilepsies.
-Learn more about PRAX-222 and PRAX-562.
+Praxis is currently developing a novel investigational ASO medication, PRAX-222, specifically designed for early-onset children with gain-of-function SCN2A epilepsy.
+Learn more about PRAX-222.

 Precision medicine for SCN2A disorders

-Precision medicine is a way to treat patients based on factors that are specific to them, such as the genetic causes of their disease.
-Different gene mutations underlie different human diseases.
-Precision medicines that target the SCN2A gene specifically may allow us to manage these disorders more effectively.
+Precision medicine is a way to treat patients based on factors that are specific to them, such as the genetic causes of their disease.3 Different gene mutations underlie different human diseases.
+Precision medicines that target the SCN2A gene may allow us to manage these disorders more effectively.